shpetimhaxhiu/agi-taskgenius-gpt/README.md

 # (mini) AGI TaskGenius GPT - AI-Powered Task Manager and Orchestrator

-(mini) AGI TaskGenius GPT is a groundbreaking AI-driven task manager and orchestrator that harnesses advanced natural language processing technology to generate, prioritize, and complete tasks based on user objectives.
-Inspired by Yohei Nakajima's innovative work on BabyAGI, TaskGenius incorporates a Flask and TailwindCSS UI, offering a seamless experience with OpenAI models.
-With real-time progress updates and an attractive user interface, TaskGenius is the ultimate solution for managing and automating intricate workflows.
+TaskGenius is a groundbreaking AI-driven task manager and orchestrator that harnesses advanced natural language processing technology to generate, prioritize, and complete tasks based on user objectives.
+Built with Flask, LangChain, and FAISS, this app offers a seamless experience with OpenAI models.
+TaskGenius features real-time progress updates and an attractive user interface crafted with TailwindCSS, making it the ultimate solution for managing and automating intricate workflows.

+(mini) AGI TaskGenius GPT, a project wholly inspired by [Yohei Nakajima](https://twitter.com/yoheinakajima)'s pioneering efforts on [BabyAGI](https://github.com/yoheinakajima/babyagi/tree/main), further enhances his inventive groundwork by integrating a Flask and TailwindCSS UI.

 ![(mini) AGI TaskGenius GPT Screenshot](screenshot.png)